 Project Status – IN PROGRESS

-We will be sharing our draft work plan for undertaking this research project with the Province of Ontario by July 26th, 2019.
+Our work plan for undertaking this research project has been approved by the Province of Ontario.

 This project is being undertaken by all 8 Local Employment Planning Councils in Ontario, as a requirement under our contract with MTCU.